What’s a merit increase, and should your business use them?

 Merit pay is also great for encouraging your steady improvers to stick with it and continue to evolve.

 These are your employees who aren’t topping the charts yet but are well on their way.
-They could be new hires who are finally getting the hang of things, or they could be senior employees who have finally had an epiphany.
+They could be new hires finally getting the hang of things or senior employees who have finally had an epiphany.

-Regardless, it’s essential to encourage their improvement by rewarding them with things like merit increases, bonuses, and promotions.
+Regardless, it’s essential to encourage their improvement by rewarding them with merit increases, bonuses, and promotions.

 If you plan on using merit increases at your organization, you shouldn’t keep them a secret.

-Instead, develop a merit increase policy that goes in your employee handbook.
-Also, train your managers to inform their team members of your policy to ensure everyone knows how they work.
+Instead, develop a merit increase policy for your employee handbook.
+Train your managers to inform their team members of your policy to ensure everyone knows how they work.

 After all, a merit raise can’t work as a financial incentive for an employee if they don’t know they exist.